About the Project

 A Reluctant Giant Stirs: Algeria and the Energy Transition

 Algeria stands at a critical crossroads in its energy transition journey, with recent gigawatt-scale solar projects marking a potential turning point for renewables in the country.
-However, deep-seated challenges, including reliance on oil and gas, restrictive policies, and the need for international partnerships, will shape whether Algeria can successfully balance renewables with its existing energy priorities, writes Andrew G. Farrand.
+However, a deep reliance and pride in the country’s oil and gas industry, restrictive policies, and a cumbersome investment environment limit Algeria's ability to forge ahead with its energy transition.
+Addressing these structural challenges will determine whether Algeria can successfully balance developing a renewable sector with its existing energy priorities, writes Andrew G. Farrand.

 Misaligned Priorities: Rethinking Tunisia’s Renewable Energy Approach

-Tunisia faces a critical need to expand energy production to support its development goals, but its current strategy of "energy austerity" risks hindering economic growth and industrial competitiveness.
-Prioritizing renewable energy projects, public transportation, and international collaboration can help the country address unemployment, reduce reliance on fossil fuel imports, and achieve a more just energy transition aligned with global climate goals, writes Fadil Aliriza.
+Tunisia faces a critical need to expand energy production to support its development goals, but its limited access risks hindering economic growth and industrial competitiveness.
+Prioritizing renewable energy for domestic production can help the country unleash economic development, reduce reliance on fossil fuel imports, and achieve a more just energy transition aligned with global climate goals, writes Fadil Aliriza.

 Breaking a Vicious Cycle: The Impact of Egypt’s Renewable Energy on Energy Security